 Plan Your Visit to the 150th Anniversary

-Welcome to Gettysburg and the 150th Anniversary Commemoration of the Battle of Gettysburg!
+Welcome to Gettysburg, the 150th Anniversary Commemoration of the Battle of Gettysburg and the Gettysburg Address!

-The number of visitors during the anniversary days is anticipated to be high so traffic maybe a factor during your visit.
+The number of visitors during the Dedication Day event is anticipated to be high so traffic maybe a factor during your visit.
 PATIENCE will be your best guide!
 Park interpretive staff, law enforcement and volunteers will be more than happy to provide directions.
-Gettysburg will also have information stations to provide you with additional assistance and directions.
+Information stations located near the cemetery entrances will provide additional assistance and directions.

-Seven Steps to Prepare for Your Visit to the Gettysburg Battlefield
+Seven Steps to Prepare for Your Visit to Gettysburg.

 Plan well - don't become a Gettysburg casualty!
 Gettysburg National Military Park staff recommends the following to assist you during your visit:

 1. We suggest that visitors come prepared with water, preferably refillable water bottles.
-Drinking fountains are available at the Visitor Center and at selected sites on the battlefield.
+Drinking fountains are available at the Visitor Center and bottled water will be available for sale in Gettysburg stores.

 3. Wear comfortable footwear designed for uneven terrain and for hiking long distances.